Microsoft Defender vs. Avast 2026: Is It Worth Upgrading the Free Windows Antivirus?

 Which antivirus has better compatibility and customer support?

-Avast has more compatibility and a 24/7 support option for paid subscribers, but we had an easier experience when chatting with a Microsoft representative.
-Still, Avast has an edge since you can use it with more devices and get access to support whenever you need it.
+Avast offers better compatibility and 24/7 support for paid subscribers, but we had a better experience chatting with a Microsoft representative.
+Still, Avast has an edge because you can use it across more devices and get support whenever you need it.

 Our Pick